privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v2.x/contributing/contributing.md

 7. Make the test pass.

 8. Commit your changes.
-Please make sure your forked `dev` branch is synched as well feature/fix branch and there are no "temp" commits (like wip, fix typo/lint/types and etc).
+Please make sure your forked `dev` branch is synced as well feature/fix branch and there are no "temp" commits (like wip, fix typo/lint/types and etc).
 We recommend to squash the feature/fix branch commits before creating PR.
 You can use this command for it:

 ```bash
 git reset $(git merge-base dev $(git rev-parse --abbrev-ref HEAD))